flutter/website/hot-reload.md

     ^
  ```
 In this situation, simply correct the errors on the specified lines of
-Dart code to keep using hot reload.
+Dart code to keep using Hot Reload.

 ## Previous state is combined with new code

-Flutter's hot reload feature, sometimes described as _stateful hot reload_,
+Flutter's Hot Reload feature, sometimes described as _stateful Hot Reload_,
 preserves the state of your app.
 This design enables you to view
 the effect of the most recent change only, without throwing away the
 current state.
 For example, if your app requires a user to log in, you can
-modify and hot reload a page several levels down in the navigation hierarchy,
+modify and Hot Reload a page several levels down in the navigation hierarchy,
 without re-entering your login credentials.
 State is kept, which is
 usually the desired behavior.

 If code changes affect the state of your app (or its dependencies),
 the data your app has to work with might not be fully consistent with
 the data it would have if it executed from scratch.
 The result might be
-different behavior after hot reload versus a full restart.
+different behavior after Hot Reload versus a full restart.

 For example, if you modify a class definition from extending StatelessWidget
-to StatefulWidget (or the reverse), after hot reload the previous state of
+to StatefulWidget (or the reverse), after Hot Reload the previous state of
 your app is preserved.
 However, the state might not be compatible with the
 new changes.